Trustpilot

 If you’re selling, leasing or renting your property, it’s a legal requirement to have an Energy Performance Certificate (EPC).
 An EPC rates a property's overall energy efficiency.
 The rating ranges from A (most efficient) to G (least efficient) and is valid for 10 years.
 It takes into consideration if you have any insulation in your property, the efficiency of your boiler, if you have low energy lighting and more.

-How to improve the EPC rating of your home
+How to improve your rating

 Boilers

-Your boiler is a big contributing factor when it comes to your EPC rating as older boilers tend to be less efficient and use more energy to heat your home.
-To increase the efficiency and to prevent any future problems and costly repairs from arising, it’s important to keep on top of your annual boiler service and any maintenance.
-You should have your boiler serviced yearly by a qualified heating engineer to ensure that it is operating at its peak efficiency.
+Your boiler is a big contributing factor to your EPC rating.
+Older boilers tend to be less efficient and use more energy to heat your home.
+To increase efficiency and prevent any future repairs from occurring, it’s essential to keep on top of your annual boiler service and any maintenance.

 Home Insulation

 The most important factor in determining how well insulation will work in your home is the R-value.
 The R-value is a measure of an insulation material's ability to resist heat flow.
 The higher the R-value, the better the insulation.
-We recommend installing insulation in the summer as the weather is better for carrying out any building work and you will feel the benefit in the cooler months.

 Loft insulation